Esqarrouth/Cool-Quotes/README.md

 Civilization rests on the principle that we treat our criminals better than they treated their victims.|Carl Elias The simple truth is, the people want to be protected, they just don't want to know how.|Roger McCourt I don't want to be a product of my environment.
-I want my environment to be a product of me.|Frank Costello
+I want my environment to be a product of me.|Frank Costello There is no good and evil, there is only power, and those too weak to seek it.|Lord Voldemort The thing about smart mother fuckers is that sometimes, they sound like crazy mother fuckers to stupid mother fuckers.|Walking Dead

 #Turkish Quotes